OPADA-Eng/ticnat-ns-plugins/packages/nativescript-image-cache/README.md

     tns plugin add @ticnat/nativescript-image-cache

-** Tested on NativeScript 7.+ on VanillaJS, if any problems while running on previous versions, please update.
-This version of plugin has breaking changes, if you are using version 1.0.3 of this plugin, please migrate, it is easy to migrate and this version of plugin supports android as well , if you still prefer running on the previous version, use `tns plugin add @ticnat/nativescript-image-cache@1.0.3`.**
+\*\* Tested on NativeScript 7.+ on VanillaJS, if any problems while running on previous versions, please place an issue.

 ## Usage in Vue